 Product Development Manager Craig Erickson concurs.
 "Eco products like our Event Passes are becoming more affordable for planners.
 Our suppliers came up with some really innovative substrates and materials that are actually bringing the cost down, so you can have an event that's cost-effective and sustainable."

-Looking for more information on planning a sustainable event, check out the Meetings Planners Guide to Sustainable Events.
+Looking for more information on planning a sustainable event or green meeting?
+Check out the Meetings Planners Guide to Sustainable Events.